 Informed Infrastructure resides on the invisible level that end-users don't see.
 Currently, the solution applied is cloud service providers.
 But connecting millions of sensors to a centralized cloud at an undefined location is an unviable option.
 The real-time nature of a Smart system depends on predictable computational returns, and cloud service providers can't assure this.

-Intelligent solutions for massive IoT deployments need to transform data into information using computing to make decisions, and these decisions need to be made in real-time.
+Intelligent solutions for massive embedded system deployments need to transform data into information using computing to make decisions, and these decisions need to be made in real-time.
 Current cloud infrastructure creates a lag and might not handle the data streams, so findings come too late or can not be trusted.

 There are two alternatives to using the cloud; the first solution is to construct colossal server farms at each installation, localized clouds.
 The other answer is to cluster the city's sensor-device hardware into Edge computing units.
 The latter is possible as most sensor pack devices currently contain strong ARM processors that can be equipped with AI coprocessors.